TV4 News

 TV4 News was a Swedish television channel owned and operated by the TV4 Group.
 It started broadcasting on 24 January 2012 as Sweden's first 24/7 news channel in the Swedish language, with some material from BBC World News also rebroadcast on the said channel.

+Kanal Global began simulcasting TV4 News in February 2012 after TV4 News left the terrestrial network: first from 11:00 to 18:00, later cut to a two-hour block from 16:00.

 In May 2013, TV4 Group announced that TV4 News will close down as it was not expected to become profitable.
 TV4 News stopped broadcasting on 31 August 2013.